 Transfer of Private Sewers

 The Private Sewers Transfer Regulations does not amend the Building Regulations in any way and there is no obligation for Building Control to consult with Anglian Water, unless the drain or sewer is shown on the map of sewers, in accordance with the current requirements of Building Regulation H4.
 However, we do have duty of care to our ‘customers’ and Anglian Water have asked to be consulted if the proposal does not comply with all of the standard criteria.
-For further information you can download our guidance note below or visit their website in related documents and related links below.
+For further information you can download our guidance note or visit their website in Related Content.

 Guide To Extending Your Home